AmasaDelano/dungeon-land/markdown/06_00_Barbarian.md

 ## Gear

 Your load is 8+STR.
-You carry dungeon rations (5 uses, 1 weight), a dagger (hand, 1 weight), and some token of where you’ve traveled or where you’re from.
+You carry dungeon rations (5 uses, 1 weight), a dagger (hand, 1 weight), and some token of where you've traveled or where you're from.
 Choose your weapon:

 - Axe (close, 1 weight)
 - Two handed sword (close, +1 damage, 2 weight)